evanharmon/in-mono/headspace/aws/aws-exam-tips-services.md

 - for bandwidth contrained offline data transfers
 - does not support automated / accelerated online data transfers bc not the use case
+- max storage is 80 TB

 ## Data Lifecycle Manager

 - useful for managing creation, retention, deletion of EBS snapshots
 - supports automated cross-account EBS snapshots

+## VPC

+default security group has rule to allow all inbound to itself for network interfaces / instances launch config instance tenancy overrides vpc instance tenancy

-## EBS
+## RDS Replication

-- stored in S3 but NOT visible to you
+Multi-AZ: Synchronous
+Replica: Asynchronous

-## SnowBall Edge
+## Aurora Replication

-- max storage is 80 TB

-## Database Migration Service

-- have to manage an EC2 instance for replication!!
+multi-AZ AND Replica are Asynchronous!